Before hosting your next party this holiday season, check your home for these hazardous indoor air pollutants that could be lurking in your air.

 The average American spends about 90% or the majority of their lives indoors, consuming 11,000 liters of air per day.
 With every breath, we inhale the good, the bad, and the ugly – making air quality and purification an essential, crucial step for safeguarding health and well-being.

-Poor air quality can lead to respiratory health concerns and symptoms including, coughing, wheezing, shortness of breath, pneumonia, emphysema, bronchitis, heart failure, respiratory infection and reduced or impaired lung function.
-Individuals with asthma, heart disease and COPD, are most affected by poor air quality, making healthy air quality an essential to better quality of life.
+Poor air quality can lead to respiratory health concerns and symptoms including, coughing, wheezing, shortness of breath, pneumonia, emphysema, bronchitis, heart failure, respiratory infection, and reduced or impaired lung function.
+Individuals with asthma, heart disease, and COPD, are most affected by poor air quality, making healthy air quality essential to a better quality of life.